PAFA's FAFSA Code is 014653

-Tuition Management System (TMS).
+Higher Education Services (HES).
 PAFA helps students to afford the expense of higher education by conserving their savings and limiting their borrowing.
 For this reason, an interest-free monthly payment option is offered, allowing students to spread expenses over the academic year.
 Costs may be divided into ten equal, monthly payments without interest.
 This will enable the student to budget manageably.
-The cost of this monthly payment option is an annual $75.00 enrollment fee.
+The cost of this monthly payment option is an annual $65.00 enrollment fee.
 This includes automatic life insurance, which covers the unpaid balance of the student’s annual budget.
 All students are eligible for this option regardless of their qualifications for financial aid.
-Click here for the Tuition Management website
+Click here for the Higher Education Services website

 Phone Numbers and Websites:

 Federal Student Aid Programs: 1-800-4-FED-AID

 The following forms of financial aid are available for students.
 Be mindful that students must adhere to the published deadlines to receive full consideration for financial aid.
 It is advisable to apply early to ensure that deadlines are met.
 If you are a new student applying to PAFA, March 1 is the priority deadline for financial assistance.
 Make sure that you follow instructions to avoid any delays in processing.